EbEmad/DE_ZOOMCAMP_PROJECT/README.md

 * Ensures data consistency before loading into the next stage.
 #### 2. Workflow Orchestration with Apache Airflow
 * Automates data extraction, transformation, and loading.
-* Automates Terraform task and uploading data to BigQuery.
+* Automates Terraform task and uploading data to S3.
 * Automates Kafka task to fetch and insert data in POstgreSQL database.
 #### 3. Data Storage and Processing
 * PostgreSQL acts as the intermediate storage layer.